Design out CO2

 In a major step this year, we have committed to transitioning our 2,000-strong fleet of company cars and vans to fully electric vehicles by 2030.
 As part of our commitment, we’ve become the first company in our sector to sign up to EV100 – a global initiative bringing together businesses committed to accelerating the transition to electric vehicles (EV).

-We support customers and end users to create more energy efficient, lower carbon buildings and infrastructure by considering the whole-life (capital and operational) carbon associated with our products by redesigning and rethinking the way we make them.
+We continue to support our customers and end users to create more energy efficient, lower carbon buildings and infrastructure by considering the whole-life (capital and operational) carbon associated with our products by redesigning and rethinking the way we make them.
 We offer a wide range of products that can help our customers and clients to save carbon now.
 Among options we consider are:

 - using recycled or secondary materials in products, such as ground granulated blast furnace slag and fly ash instead of clinker to reduce the capital CO2 in cement or used road surfacing (Recycled Asphalt Planings) instead of primary materials in asphalt

 - providing customers with product carbon footprint information generated from our calculator tool that measures carbon across a project enabling better choices about design and what materials to use.
 Read more on tarmac.com